Noah-Huppert/kube-namespace/README.md

 kubectl --namespace product-foo-api exec api-server-0 /bin/bazz
 ```

-With Kube Namespace running multiple commands in the same workspace is much simplier:
+With Kube Namespace running multiple commands in the same namespace is much simplier:

 ```
 kubens use product-foo-api